WarrenUhrich/lighthouse-labs-web-servers-101/README.md

 * Devices on a Network (if there is an HTTP server avail.)
 * cURL (CLI tool for making HTTP requests)
 * Postman (developer tool for testing HTTP requests)

+## Server?

+Any device / hardware / software capable of accepting and interpreting a request, and sending a valid HTTP response.

+* Web Server: software accepting HTTP/HTTPS requests, returning a representation of the expected resource.
+Examples) Apache, nginx, IIS.
+* Application Server: a server that hosts applications.
+Examples) Jakarta EE, Zend Server.
+* Load Balancer: server that diverts request traffic to more equally share the load across many servers.
+Example) HAProxy.